ENIGMA-git/ENIGMA_DTI_GWAS/README.md

 # ENIGMA Protocols for Imputation and Genetic Associations of Diffusion Tensor Imaging Metrics

 Anyone is welcome to use these protocols for their projects!
-If you use the protocols on this site for projects outside of ENIGMA, please include a  reference to the ENIGMA main page (http://enigma.ini.usc.edu/) so that your readers and reviewers know about it as well.
+If you use the protocols on this site for projects outside of ENIGMA, please include a  reference to the ENIGMA main page (http://enigma.ini.usc.edu/) so that your readers and reviewers know about it, as well.

 ### ENIGMA-DTI GWAS
 **GWAS Meta-Analysis of Diffusion Tensor Imaging (DTI) Metric ROIs**